project-89/argOS/designDocsBackup/design/how-it-works.md

 ## Response Generation

-This is where TinySim really differs from simpler systems.
+This is where ArgOS really differs from simpler systems.
 Responses emerge from the interaction of all these systems rather than being selected from a predefined list.

 ### The Emergence Process